TemKaa1337/validator/README.md

 ### This is a simple Validator implementation.

 ## Here are some todos:
-1. implement cascade assert on objects
+1. implement cascade assert on properties
-2. rework to accept container interface
-3. rework attribute interface to provide class name of validator
-4. implement correct path
+2. implement constraint violations correct error path

 ## This package provides the following constraints:
 ### \#[Count]